 This item asks how you ensure effective operations in order to have a safe workplace environment and deliver customer value.
-Effective operations frequently depend on managing your supply chain effectively and controlling the overall costs of your operations.
+Effective operations frequently depend on controlling the overall costs of your operations and maintaining the reliability, security, and cybersecurity of your information systems.